cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-series-spinning-circles-visualization.md

   </div>
 </div>

-I could not track the source of the image down, but&mdash;with the 3Blue1Brown video fresh in my mind&mdash;
-I was thoroughly determined to understand the math behind this visualization.
+I could not track the source of the image down, but&mdash;with the 3Blue1Brown video fresh in my mind&mdash;I was thoroughly determined to understand the math behind this visualization.
 I took Fourier Analysis as a sophomore in college, but it has been quite a while since I really grokked it.

 This led me on down the foolhardy path of recreating this visualization myself.
 It turns out, the math